charlieMonroe/XUCore/README.md

 If you decide to use this in your own project, some acknowledgement is required.

+## History

+We're currently in the middle of reorganizing the framework.
+Originally, this was just files in a separate repository and those got included directly in the projects, now they are put together.
+For historical reasons, the framework contains a bunch of classes

 ## Usage

 As simple as `@import XUCore;` in Objective-C or `import XUCore` in Swift.